 Provide a splint for the broken bone to decrease the risk of additional injury until the fracture can be reduced

-Leading up to the procedure: You may be given antibiotics if you have an open fracture.If you at home arrange for a ride to and from the procedure.
-Also, arrange for help at home.Eat a light meal the night before.
+Leading up to the procedure: You may be given antibiotics if you have an open fracture.Arrange for a ride to and from the procedure.
+Arrange for help at home.Eat a light meal the night before.
 Do not eat or drink anything after midnight.